digital-asset/daml/docs/source/getting-started/first-feature.rst

   :end-before: -- SENDMESSAGE_END

 Finally we can integrate our new messaging components into the main screen view.
-The first change is just reformatting the main screen to have a new messages panel in the right column.
+The first change is just reformatting the main screen so that the messaging UI appears as a panel in the right column.
+To do this, we put our existing panels (the two ``segment`` s) in a new column.

 .. literalinclude:: quickstart/code/ui-after/MainView.tsx
   :language: html
   :start-after: -- FORMATTING_BEGIN
   :end-before: -- FORMATTING_END

-In the new column we add the panel including our two new components: the ``MessageEdit`` above and ``Feed`` below.
+Then in another column we add the panel including our two new components: the ``MessageEdit`` above and ``Feed`` below.

 .. literalinclude:: quickstart/code/ui-after/MainView.tsx
   :language: html